 There is a particular story about a survivor of the disaster who was a resident of Halifax.
 Her name was Hilda Slayter and she was born in 1882 in Halifax.
 When she was 20 years old she found herself in England and engaged to a British citizen who was moving to British Columbia.

 In preparation for her wedding and her move to British Columbia Hilda made her way back to Halifax on the Titanic.
-She was one of the fortunate ones and was one of the last off the ship.
+She was one of the fortunate ones and was one of the last person off the ship.
 The story says that she actually witnessed the ship sinking.

 Hilda would marry the British gentleman and move to British Columbia.
 She died in 1965 and was laid to rest in Camp Hill Cemetery in Halifax in the family plot.
 There is also a well-known story from Hilda that the band aboard the ship did continue to play until the ship sank.